What life was like at this Texas church before tragedy struck

 "I think a lot of children died today.
 And they just wanted to go to church," Clements said.

-Sutherland Springs native Tambria Read, 59, a high school teacher who grew up in First Baptist, said two of her students in the 7th and 10 grades were in surgery late Sunday.
+Sutherland Springs native Tambria Read, 59, a high school teacher who grew up in First Baptist, said two of her students in the seventh and 10th grades were in surgery late Sunday.
 Parents of other students were among the dead, she said.

 Read no longer attends the church, but remains close to the congregation.
 She said First Baptist opens its doors to the public on Thursday for dinner and worship.
 Members "hope you stay, but you don't have to," she said.

-Last Tuesday, Read dropped off candy for the church's fall festival, scheduled for Halloween, where children usually sing and pray and scamper around in an egg-in-a-spoon races "instead of scaring each other," she said.
+Last Tuesday, Read dropped off candy for the church's fall festival, scheduled for Halloween, where children usually sing and pray and scamper around in egg-in-a-spoon races "instead of scaring each other," she said.

 "It's an alternative to Halloween ghosts and goblins," she said.